 The awards ceremony will take place in the function room from 1pm on Sunday.

-Main fishery rules must be adhered by – please see fishery website for full details.
+Main fishery rules must be abided by – please see fishery website for full details.

 The boat rule is used for fish care and safety.
-If a fish becomes irretrievably snagged the rod must be passed to a marshal who will make a decision as to whether the fish is indeed snagged.
-If it is deemed snagged, a boat, if available, may be launched into the water from the competitors swim and the line retrieved without harm to the fish.
-Only fishery officials are allowed to enter the boat and may take such items with them as they feel will assist in the job.
-The rod and competitors must stay on the bank and the fish, if freed, must be played and landed from the bank.
-A period of 10 minutes is allowed for the fish to be freed and landed.
-If it is landed within 10 minutes of the boat leaving the shore line it will count towards the scores.
+If a fish becomes irretrievably snagged please make your marshal immediately aware of the situation.
+The rod must be passed to a marshal who will make a decision as to whether the fish is indeed snagged.
+If it is deemed snagged, a boat, if available, may be launched into the water from the competitor’s swim and the line retrieved without harm to the fish.

 Or contact reception on 01524 792093